 StashAway which won the 2021 Singapore FinTech Festival for Singapore Financial Institution is another robo platform that investors could consider.
 It offers various portfolio solutions that are made up of a mix of best-in-class ETFs, including four thematic funds.
 You can also invest with StashAway using your SRS funds.

-Investors can start investing with StashAway Simple, a cash management solution that has a projected yield of 1.1% p.a.
+Investors can start investing with StashAway Simple or StashAway Simple Plus, both of which are cash management solutions that have a projected yield of 2.8% p.a. and up to 5%p.a., respectively.
 There is no minimum investment, so you can start with as little as $1.
 However, if you want a passive income return that matches that of StashAway’s Income portfolio, then a minimum investment of $10,000 is required.

 Syfe offers managed solutions, including thematic funds, a Singapore REITs portfolio, and also allows you to build a custom portfolio based on Syfe’s curated list of ETFs.
 More recently, Syfe became the first neobroker in Singapore by allowing its users to also buy US stocks and ETFs through their new Syfe Trade feature.